TabRep: Training Tabular Diffusion Models with a Simple and Effective Continuous Representation: Method

 In Table \ref{tab:encoding_schemes_comparison}, CatConverter offers a dense 2D representation relative to alternate categorical representations.
 For CatConverter, there exists one minimal $K$-singular point.
 Despite that, and $K$ number of $2$-singular points, there are no $n$ singular points or hyperplanes for $2 < n < K$.
 Therefore, any $n$-singular point for $n > 2$ coincides with the minimal $K$-singular point in this 2D representation.

 Next, we show that CatConverter's representation has ample separability for handling high-cardinality nominal categorical features commonly found in tabular datasets.
-As illustrated in Figure \ref{fig:psk_lin_sep}, our representation could be easily distinguished by a small MLP among $128$ categories mapped onto a continuous phase space.
+We train a simple two-layer MLP to predict the category label from the representation.
+As illustrated in Figure \ref{fig:psk_lin_sep}, the MLP achieved perfect accuracy for up to 128 categories mapped onto a continuous phase space.
+Further experiments under higher cardinality settings can be found in \ref{app:high_cardinality}.
+Under high cardinality settings, the radius of CatConverter can be increased to potentially account for more categories.
+We leave this for future exploration.

-In addition to nominal features, the separability of CatConverter coupled with its circular geometry naturally accommodates both periodic and ordinal features.
+In addition to nominal features, the separability of CatConverter coupled with its circular geometry, naturally accommodates both periodic and ordinal features.
 This facilitates an enhanced preservation of the feature's intrinsic nature and characteristics.
 Note that prior to CatConverter, we introduced a static one-dimensional embedding, Dictionary (\textsc{dic}), but we found that it underperformed.

 \textbf{Diffusion Model}.
-We demonstrate that \textsc{TabRep}'s representation is effective when modeled by either a DDPM \cite{ho2020denoising} or a Flow Matching \cite{lipman2022flow} unified continuous diffusion process.
+We demonstrate that \textsc{TabRep}'s representation is effective when modeled by either a DDPM \citep{ho2020denoising} or a Flow Matching \citep{lipman2022flow} unified continuous diffusion process.
 To unify the dataspace, we represent discrete variables via $\text{CatConverter}(\mathbf{c}_0, \mathbf{K})$ and concatenate with continuous features forming our dataset.
 Our dataset can be denoted as $\{\mathbf{z}_0^{\textsc{CC}}\} = \{[\mathbf{x}_0, \mathbf{c}_0^{\textsc{CC}}]\}$.

-For DDPM \cite{ho2020denoising}, we define the forward process by progressively perturbing the data distribution using a Gaussian noise model, where the latent state at time $t$, $\mathbf{z}_t$, is computed as $\mathbf{z}_t = \alpha_t^{\mathbf{z}} \mathbf{z}_0^{\textsc{CC}} + \sigma_t^{\mathbf{z}} \boldsymbol{\epsilon}$ with $\boldsymbol{\epsilon} \sim \mathcal{N}(0, \mathbf{I})$.
+For DDPM \citep{ho2020denoising}, we define the forward process by progressively perturbing the data distribution using a Gaussian noise model, where the latent state at time $t$, $\mathbf{z}_t$, is computed as $\mathbf{z}_t = \alpha_t^{\mathbf{z}} \mathbf{z}_0^{\textsc{CC}} + \sigma_t^{\mathbf{z}} \boldsymbol{\epsilon}$ with $\boldsymbol{\epsilon} \sim \mathcal{N}(0, \mathbf{I})$.
 The denoising model $p_\theta(\mathbf{z}_t)$ is trained to predict the posterior gradients $\nabla_{\mathbf{z}_t} \log q(\mathbf{z}_t | \mathbf{z}_0^{\textsc{CC}})$, minimizing the weighted variance loss $\mathcal{L}_{\textsc{TabRep-DDPM}}$: